ryanurban/Orbit/README.md

 * Think about adding some documentation
 * Think about adding installation instructions
 * Add more extensive inline documentation
-* Add additional WordPress template files
+* Add additional WordPress template files (possibly what's required of a theme to be placed in the WordPress repository)
+* Add microformats as add proper templates
 * Create site for framework to show it in use

 ## Changelog